dolthub/docs/content/reference/sql/server/replication.md

 &mdash; standby servers in the cluster will be available to become primary and take over write responsibilities, at which point the new primary will start replicating new writes to the remote.

+# MySQL to Dolt Replication

+If you have an existing MySQL or MariaDB server, you can configure Dolt as a read-replica.
+As the Dolt read-replica consumes data changes from the primary server, it creates Dolt commits, giving you a read-replica with a versioned history of your data changes.
+See the [MySQL to Dolt Replication guide](../../../guides/binlog-replication.md) for more details on how to configure this.